jimu-gh/Kashi/README.md

 That's it!
 Lyrics for the currently playing song should now appear on the Touch Bar.
 Enjoy! 🎉

-## Resources
+## BetterTouchTool Resources

-For help with further customization, please refer to the official [BetterTouchTool Documentation](https://docs.bettertouchtool.net/docs/402_touch_bar_basics.html).
+For help with Touch Bar customization, please refer to the official [Documentation](https://docs.bettertouchtool.net/docs/402_touch_bar_basics.html).

-Many more amazing Touch Bar presets can be found on the [BetterTouchTool Community platform](https://community.folivora.ai/).
+More awesome Touch Bar presets can be found on the [Community Platform](https://community.folivora.ai/).

 ## Planned Features
-  - Support for Youtube Music
+  - Support for Web-Based Players: Google Play Music, Youtube Music, Amazon Prime Music
   - Scrolling lyrics
-  - Support for non-English languages.

 ## Contact